Colorado Chapter of The Wildlife Society

 The 2014 TWS Conference travel grant recipients are:

 Wendy Lanier is a CCTWS student member who is pursuing her Masters degree in Fish, Wildlife, and Conservation Biology at Colorado State University.
-She will be presenting at the upcoming Wildlife Society Annual Conference.
+She attended The Wildlife Society Annual Conference in Pittsburgh, PA.
 Her talk will be on boreal toad and amphibian conservation in the southern Rocky Mountain States.
-Wendy plans to be involved with the conference symposium, field trip, and networking events.
-She plans to search for career opportunities at the conference.
+Wendy was involved with the conference symposium, field trip, and networking events to identified career opportunities at the conference.
 Read the report from her trip here.

 Toryn Schafer is a CCTWS undergraduate student member who has been very active with the Colorado State University Student Chapter.
 She was Treasurer in 2011, has attended three Western Student Conclaves, and frequently volunteers with fundraising events.
 Her honors thesis work is on black bear dens in Aspen, CO with Dr. Stewart Breck, USDA-APHIS.
-She will be presenting her research at The Wildlife Society Annual Conference.
-This presentation will be her first time speaking at a professional conference.
+She presented her research at The Wildlife Society Annual Conference in Pittsburgh, PA.
+This presentation was her first time speaking at a professional conference.
 Toryn looks forward to networking at the conference and learning more about current wildlife research.
 Toryn won an award for best contributed paper by an undergradate.
 Read the report from her trip here.

 Congratulations to Andrew, Sarah, Wendy, and Toryn!
-We look forward to hearing what you learn through these professional development activities.
+CCTWS is glad to support our members learning through professional development activities.

 Northern Wild Sheep and Goat Council Symposium